The Asset Library is available in all the CAD systems that the Enscape plug-in is provided for, apart from Revit 2015 and 2016.

 Placing the asset in Rhino can be performed in any of Rhino’s Viewports.
 Choose the surface you want to place the asset on in Rhino so that the surface is highlighted in yellow.

-Choose the asset from the Asset Library, and with the in the active Rhino viewport Rhino will indicate where the Asset can be placed with a small cross hair and the text box ‘OnSrf’ will appear in the Rhino Viewport.
+Choose the asset from the Asset Library, and in the active Rhino viewport Rhino will indicate where the Asset can be placed with a small cross hair and the text box ‘OnSrf’ will appear in the Rhino Viewport.

 Initial asset placement in Rhino